 THL 221.
-Ritual & Worship (3) P/H A study of Christian worship and its central role in the life of the Church through a historical analysis of sacred time, church architecture, ritual structures, and popular piety.
+Ritual & Worship (3) P/H A study of Christian worship and its central role in the life of the Church through a historical analysis of sacred time, church architecture, ritual structures and popular piety.
 Prerequisite: THL 101/190.

 THL 230.
 New Testament Survey (3) B An introduction to the literature and social context of the New Testament.
 Students will examine the historical and religious setting of New Testament gospels and letters, the process of development and literary genres, as well as methods of interpretation of the New Testament in their own lived experience.
 Ordinarily taught as an online course for the Nursing bridge program.
 THL 231.
 Old Testament Survey (3) B An introduction to modern scriptural studies and methodology in the context of a survey of the Old Testament.
+Prerequisite: THL and methodology in the context of a survey of the Old Testament.
 Prerequisite: THL 101/190.

 THL 232.
-Synoptic Gospels (3) (W) B An introduction to the historical-critical study of the Gospels comparing and contrasting the Gospels of Matthew, Mark, and Luke in their origins, styles, and major themes.
+Synoptic Gospels (3) (W) B An introduction to the historical-critical study of the Gospels comparing and contrasting the Gospels of Matthew, Mark and Luke in their origins, styles and major themes.
 Prerequisite: THL 101/190.